Shrek 4-D: Closures

 Warner Bros.
-Movie World retired its Shrek 4D Adventure on August 29, 2010.
+Movie World closed its Shrek 4-D Adventure on August 29, 2010.
 Movie Park Germany closed their Shrek 4-D attraction the following year on July 4, 2011, and Ice Age: Dawn of the Dinosaurs - The 4-D Experience opened in its place in 2012.
 A third installation of Shrek 4-D closed at Universal Studios Hollywood on August 14, 2017, to make way for the DreamWorks Theatre attraction.
 Universal Studios Florida announced in 2021 that its Shrek 4-D was closing with its last day of operation being on January 10, 2022.
-The Florida attraction will be replaced by Illumination's Villain-Con Minion Blast and set to became part of Minion Land on Illumination Ave, which is set to open Summer 2023.
+The Florida attraction was replaced by Illumination's Villain-Con Minion Blast which became part of Minion Land on Illumination Ave, which opened on August 11, 2023, Leaving the Japan and Singapore versions to be the only ones operating.

 Other releases

 On May 11, 2004, the attraction was released on DVD with the original Shrek film as Shrek 3-D with both 3-D and 2-D versions included.
 The release included pairs of two-color 3-D glasses.
 The DVD included an anaglyph 3-D version along with a conventional version without 3-D effects.
 The DVD release also included a preview of Shrek 2.

 On May 13, 2007, the film was shown on Nickelodeon as Shrek's Never Before Seen Adventure, with the 3-D effects removed.

 In October 2011, the film was released on Netflix under the title The Ghost of Lord Farquaad as a part of DreamWorks Spooky Stories with a Fourth wall break removed and music added to the end credits.

 A comic adaptation of the film was featured as issue #1 of the Shrek comic book mini-series published by Dark Horse Comics.

-Also the 3D re-release short film was shown before the 3D family films in 2011–2012 such as Kung Fu Panda 2, Puss in Boots, and Madagascar 3: Europe's Most Wanted in the UK.
+Also the 3-D re-release short film was shown before the 3-D family films in 2011–2012 such as Kung Fu Panda 2, Puss in Boots, and Madagascar 3: Europe's Most Wanted in the UK.

 It was also released on August 28, 2012, as part of Shrek's Thrilling Tales DVD and DreamWorks Spooky Stories Blu-ray.